Interview Query

 You can do an inner join on all 3 tables since the question states that the flight_purchases table does not have entries of flights or seats that do not exist.

-27. Given a transactions table with date timestamps, sample every fourth row ordered by date.
+47. Given a transactions table with date timestamps, sample every fourth row ordered by date.

 Here’s a hint for this question to get you started: If you are sampling from this table and you want to sample every fourth value specifically, you will probably have to use a window function.

-A general rule of thumb to follow is that when a question states or asks for some Nth value (like the third purchase of each customer or the tenth notification sent), then a window function is the best option.
+A general rule of thumb is that when a question states or asks for some Nth value (like the third purchase of each customer or the tenth notification sent), a window function is the best option.
 Window functions allow us to use the RANK() or ROW_NUMBER() function to provide a numerical index based on a certain ordering.

 This is an intermediate SQL problem that requires you to write a simple query.
 Our task is to find all the neighborhoods without users.
 To reframe the task, you need all the neighborhoods that do not have a single user living in them.
 This means you have to introduce a column in one table but not in the other, such that you can see user counts by neighborhood.